TOP

 Daily dress code:

-6, 7, 8 and
+Royal Caribbean 6, 7, 8 and

-9 night cruises:
+9 night cruise:

-Two formal, one smart casual,
+Two formal, two smart casual,

-all other casual nights.
+all other casual.

-10, 11 and
+Royal Caribbean 10, 11 and

-12-night cruises:
+12-night cruise:

 Three formal, four smart casual,